Apache Solr for TYPO3 - The Search for Your Website

 Solr assigns a relevance score to each document based on how well it matches the search query.
 It then sorts the results so that the most relevant are displayed first.

-Solr returns results in formats such as JSON or XML, making it easy to use in web applications, dashboards or APIs.
+Solr returns results in formats such as JSON or XML.
+This makes it easier to use in web applications, dashboards, or APIs.

 Why is TYPO3 Solr Important for Your TYPO3 Website?